Wandouhuang

-Wandouhuang (simplified Chinese: 豌豆黄; traditional Chinese: 豌豆黃；pinyin：wān dòu huáng), also called Wandouhuanger, is a traditional snack or dessert in China.
+Wandouhuang (simplified Chinese: 豌豆黄; traditional Chinese: 豌豆黃; Pinyin: wāndòuhuáng), also called wandouhuangr (豌豆黄儿), is a traditional snack or dessert in China.
 It was popular among the Chinese Han population, and then spread into the Forbidden City during the Qing Dynasty.
 Wandouhuang has been famous in Beijing since the Ming Dynasty and became one of Beijing's traditional snacks.

 Wandouhuang is a kind of ginger- or saffron-colored paste-like cake with a slightly sweet taste that is considered light and refreshing.
 The main ingredients are yellow pea or yellow pea flour, water, and sugar.
 Wandouhuang is a classic spring product, so it was common to see in Spring Temple Fair in the past but today it is available during all seasons in restaurants across China.

 Etymology

 Wandou is the Chinese name for peas.
 Huang means yellow in Chinese.

 History

 Custom

 In ancient China, vendors sold Wandouhuang during Shangsi Festival (March 3 in the lunar calendar), during which people travel together to have a Spring break.
 At that time, most people were more likely to go to temples to pray for protection and blessings from the Chinese God.
 Many elaborate fairs were held in the regions surrounding the local temples.
 Wandouhuang came into people's view through vendors.
 Because its taste won the favor of the public, eating Wandouhuang in Shangsi Festival became a custom in ancient China.
 It is a traditional folk snack among Han people.